threefoldtech/coredns/GOVERNANCE.md

 The CoreDNS project employs "organization voting" to ensure no single organization can dominate the project.

+Individuals declare if they contribute as un-affiliated or as associated with or employee of an organization or a company.

-Individuals not associated with or employed by a company or organization are allowed one organization vote.
+Individuals that contribute as un-affiliated are allowed one organization vote.
 Each company or organization (regardless of the number of maintainers associated with or employed by that company/organization) receives one organization vote.

 In other words, if two maintainers are employed by Company X, two by Company Y, two by Company Z, and one maintainer is an un-affiliated individual, a total of four "organization votes" are possible; one for X, one for Y, one for Z, and one for the un-affiliated individual.

 Any maintainer from an organization may cast the vote for that organization.

-For formal votes, a specific statement of what is being voted on should be added to the relevant github issue or PR, and a link to that issue or PR added to the maintainers meeting agenda document.
-Maintainers should indicate their yes/no vote on that issue or PR, and after a suitable period of time, the votes will be tallied and the outcome noted.
+For formal votes, a specific statement of what is being voted on, and in which delay (a suitable amount of time), should be added to the relevant github issue or PR, and a link to that issue or PR added to the maintainers meeting agenda document.
+Maintainers should indicate their yes/no vote on that issue or PR, and after the delay is expired, the votes will be tallied and the outcome noted.

+## Expectations from Maintainers

+Maintainers are the bridges between members of the CoreDNS community.
+Maintainers actively participate in PR reviews.
+Maintainers are expected to respond to assigned PRs in a reasonable time frame, either providing insights, or assign the PRs to other maintainers.

 ## Changes in Maintainership

 New maintainers are proposed by an existing maintainer and are elected by a 2/3 majority organization vote.

-Maintainers can be removed by a 2/3 majority organization vote.
+Maintainers who fail to meet the principles of CoreDNS community can be removed by a 2/3 majority organization vote.

+The list of Maintainers is available in this [document](/OWNERS) and is synchronized with the receivers of maintainers@coredns.io list

 ## Github Project Administration

-Maintainers will be added to the __coredns__ GitHub project maintainers team.
+the __coredns__ GitHub project maintainers team reflect the list of Maintainers.

-After 6 months a maintainer will be made an "owner" of the GitHub organization.

 ## Projects